WVam/toolscript-docs/CrossExamC.md

 ## Statements

 In a Cross-examination, you only can use Statement Instructions.
 Like Cross-examinations, Statement Instructions are Container Instructions, hence they use the Container brackets "<" and ">".
 Also, just like the CrossExamination Instruction, they are also limited.
-But unlike Statement Instructions, these are limited by the umber of Instructions they can contain.
+But, unlike Statement Instructions, these are limited as to the number of Instructions they can contain.
 They only allow two plus one optional Regular Instruction.
 Any more or any less and the script will fail to load.

 A Statement Instruction is built like this: